FestiveAkp/testfile.io/README.md

     Sun Tzu said:

     The art of war is of vital importance to the state.
-It is a matter of life and death, a road either to safety or to ruin.
-Hence under no circumstances can it be neglected.
+It is a matter of life and death...
-    ...

 Need a file with an exact size?
 Request a number with units to get a text file with random characters: